openwisp/openwisp-docs/general/glossary.rst

 Ansible
 *******

-`Ansible <https://www.ansible.com/>`_ is a very popular python library that is generally used to automate install and update software on linux based servers.
+`Ansible <https://www.ansible.com/>`_ is a very popular software automation tool written in python that is generally used for automating software provisioning, configuration management and application deployment.

 *****************
 ansible-openwisp2